Steps To Take Following An Accident

 Hire an Attorney

 If there were any injuries involved in the accident, it’s a good idea to get an experienced attorney.
 They can maximize your recovery if you were injured, or adequately defend you if you’re the party at fault.
-Find an accident attorney who works on a contingency fee basis.
+Find a car accident attorney who works on a contingency fee basis.
 This way, you’ll only owe your attorney if you get awarded damages or receive a settlement.